brysgo/brysgo.github.io/_posts/2015-06-17-isomorphic-react-flux-stack.md

 - jasmine
 - nodejs
 ---

+> Now that [Relay][relay] is out in preview, it will probably replace Flux entirely.

 # Why React?
 A few months ago, the release of [React Native][react-native] by Facebook convinced me to make the leap to [React][react].